TrailsofGold/whitepaper/docs/game_concept/ships.md

 Ships NFTs are gathered into collections (Smart Contracts) named "seasons".

-Each season provides a set of ships, and each ship has a variable mint occurrence according to its skills (the best the skills are, the rarest the pirate is).
+Each season provides a set of ships, and each ship has a variable mint occurence according to its skills (the best the skills are, the rarest the pirate is).

 ## Skills